marcosmoreiraui/figma-to-typescript/README.md

 # Figma to typescript

-This project is a simple tool to extract the Typescript types from all components in a file.
+This project is a simple tool to extract the Typescript types from all the published components in a file.

 ## Getting Started